St Mary's, Twyford

 St Mary the Virgin, Twyford, which until 1876 was part of the church parish of Hurst, was built in 1846.
 During the mid-19th century the Great Western Railway built the line from Paddington to Bristol, including the branch to Henley-on Thames, and Twyford began to expand.
 The North aisle of the church was added in 1883; it was further enlarged in 1908 and 1910.
 This church provided for those who lived in Twyford.

 The church was reordered in 1993 and a new building added on to the south side of the nave comprising a hall, kitchen, toilets, offices and a lounge type meeting room (the Stephenson Room).
 Together they form St Mary's Church Centre.

-St. Mary's Church and the ground floor of the Centre are both accessible to those in wheelchairs.
+St Mary's Church and the ground floor of the Centre are both accessible to those in wheelcharis.
 There are toilet facilities for the disabled.

 A more detailed history of St Mary's